colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 *3x3* shape because the regression between the training dataset for the human observer and the camera test dataset uses Linear Least-Squares (LLS).
-*3x3* matrices are exposure invariant and extremely performant. *nx3* matrices are rare and the result of polynomial regression, e.g.
-*Finlayson et al. (2015)* with the exposure invariant Root-Polynomial Expansion (RPE) method.
+*3x3* matrices are exposure invariant and extremely performant. *nx3* matrices are rare and the result of polynomial regression, e.g., *Finlayson et al. (2015)* with the exposure invariant Root-Polynomial Expansion (RPE) method.